glowkeeper/glowkeeper/README.md

 - More functional expressions of React/NextJS/JavaScript
 - AI tooling
-- Deeper models of tokenomics, especially coupling real-world signals (e.g. energy use) to on‑chain behaviour
-- More advanced formal verification or safety tools for smart contracts
+- Different platforms for publishing games
 - Better workflows for “writing-as-code” (i.e. integrating narrative, docs, code, experiments)
 - Experimenting with generative creative systems (poetry, stories) that embed or interact with software
 - Scaling research ideas into usable systems (bridging prototype → production)
+- Deeper models of tokenomics, especially coupling real-world signals (e.g. energy use) to on‑chain behaviour
+- More advanced formal verification or safety tools (especially for smart contracts)

 ---